Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Introduction

 where the Galois actions on the coherent cohomology groups are trivial.

-This type of results have been generalised to families of overconvergent modular forms by F. Andreatta, A. Iovita and G. Stevens in \cite{AIS-2015} and later extended to the case of compact Shimura curves over $\Q$ by P. Chojecki, D. Hansen and C. Johansson in \cite{CHJ-2017}.
-The novelty of the second work consists of a ``perfectoid construction'' of overconvergent families of automorphic forms as well as a succinct calculation of overconvergent cohomology groups on the pro-\'etale site.
-The same method has also been adapted to the case of elliptic and Hilbert modular forms in \cite{BHW-2019}.
+An analogue of Faltings' result for overconvergent modular forms is established by F. Andreatta, A. Iovita and G. Stevens in \cite{AIS-2015} and later extended to the case of compact Shimura curves over $\Q$ by P. Chojecki, D. Hansen and C. Johansson in \cite{CHJ-2017}.
+The novelty of the second work consists of a ``perfectoid construction'' of families of overconvergent automorphic forms as well as the usage of the pro-\'etale site.
+The same method is also adapted to the cases of elliptic and Hilbert modular forms in \cite{BHW-2019}.

-There are two main goals we would like to achieve in this paper.
-We first present a construction of automorphic sheaves for overconvergent Siegel modular forms (of genus $g$) using the perfectoid method.
-Then we follow the spirit of Chojecki--Hansen--Johansson to establish an overconvergent Eichler--Shimura morphism for Siegel modular forms, generalising the results of \cite{AIS-2015} and \cite{CHJ-2017}.
+There are two main goals in this paper.
+We first construct the automorphic sheaves for overconvergent Siegel modular forms (of genus $g$) using the perfectoid method.
+Secondly, we establish an overconvergent Eichler--Shimura morphism for Siegel modular forms, generalising the results of \cite{AIS-2015} and \cite{CHJ-2017}.